lievcin/header_extractor/REPORT.md

 - consultation report

 This, intuitively seems similar to legal documents, where within a type of contract, similar headers and sections could be found, perhaps with variations of formatting and numbering.
+*DISCLOSURE:* The time spent on this research was very limited, so the information in this section should be taken with a pinch of salt!

 #### metrics found in literature
 Precision, Recall and F1-score seem to be widely used for information retrieval tasks.
 However, it might be worth considering other metrics like Slot Error Rate (SER) suggested in [Performance Measures for Information Extraction](literature/slot_error_rate.pdf).